-Decide That You Want to Forgive This Person
+Decide That You Want To Forgive

 Don’t Hide From Your Emotions

 It’s important to let yourself fully experience your emotions.
 While it might just be easier to sweep everything under the rug and pretend that things are fine between the two of you, know that it will probably backfire in the long run.
 Neglecting to truly deal with and work through your emotions makes it that much harder for you to actually forgive your partner, so let yourself feel your emotions.

 Most importantly, give yourself the time you need to process and work through your feelings, and don't put yourself on a deadline.
 Forgiveness doesn't necessarily happen in a day or even a week.
 "Forgiveness is a process that takes time.
 Be gentle with yourself as you begin to consider forgiving," says Robert Enright, Ph.D.

 Forgiveness obviously benefits your partner, but it's healthy for you, as well.
 When you’re holding a grudge and feeling hurt every day, you’re making it harder for yourself to heal and move on—with or without your partner.
 Consciously deciding to forgive your partner frees you from the hurt and pain (if you process and work through your emotions properly, that is).

 Another step toward forgiving a cheater is for both of you to open up to each other.
 It’s important for you to honestly and rationally talk to one another about what happened, why it happened, and what you want going forward for your relationship.
 For example, you may be worried that your partner is going to cheat on you again in the future, while they may be worried that you’ll never be able to fully trust them again.
 "Ask something of [them].
 What is [their] view of fidelity?
 Do [they] need some counseling help to deal with a weakness of commitment?"
 Enright says.